Visionaries: Knights of the Magical Light: IDW Publishing

-IDW Publishing released a five-issue Transformers vs. Visionaries miniseries from January to May 2018, written by Magdalene Visaggio and illustrated by Fico Ossio.
+IDW Publishing released a five-issue Transformers vs. Visionaries miniseries in 2018, written by Magdalene Visaggio and illustrated by Fico Ossio.

 Film

-In December 2015, Hasbro and Paramount Pictures were planning to create a cinematic universe combining Visionaries with the G.I.
-Joe, Micronauts, M.A.S.K. and Rom properties.
-A group of writers, including Michael Chabon, Brian K. Vaughan, Nicole Perlman, and Cheo Hodari Coker, was hired to develop storylines the following year in April, but the writers' room disbanded in July 2017, and the series has since remained in development.
+In 2015, Hasbro and Paramount Pictures were planning a cinematic universe combining Visionaries: Knights of the Magical Light with G.I.
+Joe, Micronauts, M.A.S.K., and Rom.
+A writers' room was formed consisting of Michael Chabon, Brian K. Vaughan, Nicole Perlman, Cheo Hodari Coker, John Francis Daley, and others to develop storylines, but it disbanded in 2017.